 Make the installation process of your prefinished hardwood floor as smooth as possible by booking an in-home appointment with 50 Floor.
 With 50 Floor, installing a gorgeous new hardwood floor couldn’t be easier — we provide a convenient at-home shopping experience alongside a trained 50 Floor flooring expert, which allows you to see exactly how your new floor will look once installed.

 Our flooring experts come right to your house to help you choose a stylish and practical new floor that fits within your budget.
-From prefinished hardwood flooring to carpet, vinyl, laminate and tile, 50 Floor offers a wide range of flooring options for you to find the perfect fit for your home.
+From prefinished hardwood flooring to carpet, vinyl, laminate and luxury vinyl tile, 50 Floor offers a wide range of flooring options for you to find the perfect fit for your home.

 To find out more about what kind of prefinished hardwood would look the best in your space, contact 50 Floor for a free in-home consultation today.